 Suna was more prepared for our attack than we suspected, Ashito realized as he rushed toward the rows of Suna Shinobi lined up behind the gate.
-They had to be taken out of commission before he and his team could try to fell the gate from within.
+The Shinobi had to be taken out of commission before they could open the gate from within.

-Gesturing for his men to spread out and attack, Ashito poured on speed as he rushed through the shadows toward the Suna Shinobi.
-A fight was inevitable, but if he could reach them before they saw him coming, then he could lessen their numbers greatly.
+Gesturing for his men to spread out and attack, Ashito poured on speed as he sped through the shadows toward the Suna Shinobi.
+A fight was inevitable, but if he could reach them before they saw him coming, he could considerably lessen their numbers.

 Forming hand seals, Ashito was about to activate his Jutsu when someone yelled out a warning.

 Canceling the Chakra flowing through his arms, Ashito continued his mad dash toward the Suna Shinobi, who were all turning to face him, weapons drawn.

 Reaching up, Ashito gripped the handle of his katana and leaped into the air.
 The blade of his weapon gleamed in the torchlight, and he disappeared into the shadows above.
 The passageway went dark as his team extinguished the torches, casting them all into complete darkness.

 The sky was a bright blue above, but the sunlight didn’t reach this far down.

 Attached to the wall dozens of feet in the air, Ashito carefully observed the Suna Shinobi below as they formed into a defensive wall, wary of an attack.
 Spotting an opening, Ashito dropped.
 His katana hummed loudly as he poured Chakra into it, sheathing it in lightning.